-You are responsible to provide accurate and up-to-date information nd have the right to correct and update information in your files.
+You are responsible to provide accurate and up-to-date information and changes and have the right to correct information in your files.
 You may request that staff make corrections to your records where the record is shown to be incomplete or inaccurate.
 Staff may require that you put the request in writing to ensure accuracy of changes.